hweecat/hweecat.github.io/_posts/2022-02-05-functional-programming-hof-datapipeline.md

 ## Recap

-In my previous post on [functional programming features for "control flow"](https://hweecat.github.io/learning-scala-functional-programming-features-control-flow), I provided an overview of function decomposition, and discussed the use of higher-order functions and recursion as a form of "functional iteration".
+In my previous post on [functional programming features for "control flow"](https://hweecat.github.io/learning-scala-functional-programming-features-control-flow), I provided an overview of function composition, and discussed the use of higher-order functions and recursion as a form of "functional iteration".

 In this post, we will explore more on Higher-Order Functions and how they can be used in designing functional data pipelines.